 - More scams than a 3 AM infomercial

-Flippa is used by literal millions of buyers and sellers.
+Flippa is used by literally millions of buyers and sellers to purchase or shift online businesses.
 Here are a few things it gets right:

 Can Buy Or Sell At Any Price Range

-Flippa fills a market need by allowing owners of small to medium sized businesses buy and sell on their platform.
-As much as I love Empire Flippers, FEInternational, and Quiet Light Brokerage, you aren’t getting any time of day on those platforms unless you’re well into the 5 figures valuation.
+Flippa fills a market need by allowing owners of small to medium-sized businesses buy and sell on their platform.
+As much as I love Empire Flippers, FEInternational, and Quiet Light Brokerage, you aren't getting any time of day on those platforms unless you're well into the five figures valuation.

 Flippa allows anyone to list any site for sale.
-You can buy any site for sale.
+As a result, you can buy any site for sale.

-I appreciate how there’s room for anyone to use Flippa.
+I appreciate how there's room for anyone to use Flippa.
 Whatever your budget, whatever your asset size.
-You can buy or sell on Flippa.
+You can buy or sell online businesses on Flippa.

 A corollary to this is that you can sell almost anything on Flippa.
-Websites, domain names, apps, FBA businesses, SaaS, and more are all accepted.
+The platform allows you to sell websites, domain names, apps, FBA online businesses, SaaS, and more.

 Another thing I like about Flippa is that it is super easy to get around.